Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 But it finishes with a brief moment of optimism as we are told that God can, if he so wishes, turn bile into wine, an obvious metaphor for the fulfilment of our wishes.
 The movement ends in a major mode, the tonality underlining the message of hope.

-Those who know Bach’s cantatas well could be forgiven for allowing themselves to be misled at this point.
+Those who know Bach′s cantatas well could be forgiven for allowing themselves to be misled at this point.
 Sorrow and tribulation have been expressed with great feeling.
 Hope has been hinted at, albeit tentatively.
-The soprano recitative leads us to a major key at the point where we would expect the penultimate aria, that which usually resolves matters or puts a different viewpoint.
-Might we not now expect a joyous duet, proclaiming God’s blessing and our grateful acceptance of it?
+The soprano recitative leads us to a major key at the point where we would expect the penultimate aria, that which may be expected to resolve matters or put a different viewpoint.
+Might we not now expect a joyous duet, proclaiming God′s blessing and our grateful acceptance of it?

 Indeed, we might but that is not what Bach offers us.
 We are now presented with one of the most searing expressions of human misery and alienation in the canon.
 This is the ultimate portrayal of desolation and wretchedness; and yet, even here there are some vestigial signs of optimism.

 It is worth noticing the proportions of the cantata.
 There are six movement but the two most tragic ones, the tenor and bass arias, occupy over two thirds of the performance time.
 Both, despite the chamber resources employed (the bass aria requires only half a dozen musicians), are symphonic in their stature.
 Taken together they dominate the entire work.